SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 ## Setting up the development environment

-We use platformio as our build tooling and rely on git for version control.
+We use PlatformIO as our build tooling and rely on Git for version control.
 There are instructions to set all of this up [here](https://docs.slimevr.dev/firmware/setup-and-install.html).